-The adequacy of consent by data subjects is one that has proven to be a thorn in the flesh for data protection laws.
-Consumers are given an option to consent to the use of their personal data yet in most cases they have no choice because to consume certain services-especially in the technology space-consent must be granted before one can use the service or buy the goods.
+The consumer is also at a disadvantage where transactions are technologically driven and the consent to the use of their personal data yet in most cases they have no choice because to consume certain services-especially in the technology space-consent must be granted before one can use the service or buy the goods.
 Consent, though it may have its gaps, is still a necessity in the protection of the consumer's data.